HOURS | Every Day 10am–7pm (Holidays)

 Fare Share is a natural-foods cooperative; this means that it is owned and supported by member-owners who have equity in the business.
 However, you don’t need to be an owner to benefit from Fare Share.

-To create a high-quality, low-priced, not-for-profit food supply, democratically controlled by member-owners.
+A high-quality, fair-priced, not-for-profit food supply, democratically controlled by the ownership.

-To educate members of the community on matters of nutrition, agriculture and alternative technology.
+Educate members of the community on matters of nutrition, agriculture and alternate technology.